Developments in preference-based measures of health

 The EuroQol Group will host a Workshop at the ISOQOL Conference on 19 October 2016 in Copenhagen, Denmark, entitled ‘Developments in preference-based measures of health: scoring approaches and guidance’.

 This workshop will provide an overview of the two main approaches to generating health utility scores: to draw direct utility scores from a multi-attribute utility framework and to map responses from a non-utility measure of health onto a utility measure.

 The popularity of both approaches has grown due to the increasing recognition that utility scores are needed to facilitate the calculation of quality-adjusted life-years (QALYs) for the purpose of informing resource allocation in health care.
 To help guide the selection, review, and appraisal of valuation/utility studies, a Checklist for REporting valuATion studies (CREATE) was recently published.
 Similarly, the MAPS statement (MApping onto Preference-based measures reporting Standards) was published to provide guidance on mapping research.
 The workshop will also provide hands-on experience scoring each type of measure and apply each checklist to illustrate how they can be used to appraise health utility studies.
-Finally, the Health Technology Assessment guidance by various countries will be reviewed in terms of recommendations on approaches to generating utilities for QALY calculations.
+Finally, the Health Technology Assessment guidance by various countries/regions will be reviewed in terms of recommendations on approaches to generating utilities for QALY calculations.

 - A. Simon Pickard, PHD, Pharmacy Systems Outcomes and Policy, University of Illinois at Chicago

 - Feng Xie, PHD, Clinical Epidemiology and Biostatistics, McMaster University